Balex70/dynopages/README.md

 * Install and enable plugin.
 * Additional menu items will be available: Dyno CMS and Dyno Pages (if you are using RainLab.Pages for static content).
 * Use OctoberCMS in same way as with native CMS or Static Pages plugin.
 * For static menu we have created our own 'Static Menu' component.
 It extends RainLab.Pages 'Static Menu' component and allows to use static menus stored in database.
+We also added the possibility to use the actual page localized title on the menu ([see usage example](#static-menu-usage-example)).
+In order to use component correctly please use correct item type in BE for menu generation.

 ##### Configuration:
 ```